KLM: Post-World War II

-Jet age
+1960s–1970s: Jet age

-The four-engine turboprop Vickers Viscount 800 was introduced on European routes in 1957.
-Beginning in September 1959, KLM introduced the four-engine turboprop Lockheed L-188 Electra onto some of its European and Middle Eastern routes.
 In March 1960, the airline introduced the first Douglas DC-8 jet into its fleet.
 In 1961, KLM reported its first year of losses.
 In 1961, the airline's president Fons Aler was succeeded by Ernst van der Beugel.
-This change of leadership, however, did not lead to a reversal of KLM's financial difficulties.
-Van der Beugel resigned as president in 1963 due to health reasons.
+However, This leadership change did not lead to a reversal of KLM's financial difficulties.
+Van der Beugel resigned as president in 1963 for health reasons.
 Horatius Albarda was appointed to succeed Ernst van der Beugel as president of KLM in 1963.
-Alberda initiated a reorganization of the company, which led to the reduction of staff and air services.
-In 1965, Alberda died in an air crash and was succeeded as president by Dr. Gerrit van der Wal.
+Albarda initiated a reorganization of the company, which led to the reduction of staff and air services.
+In 1965, Albarda died in an air crash and was succeeded as president by Dr. Gerrit van der Wal.
 Van der Wal forged an agreement with the Dutch government that KLM would be once again run as a private company.
 By 1966, the stake of the Dutch government in KLM was reduced to a minority stake of 49.5%.
 In 1966, KLM introduced the Douglas DC-9 on European and Middle East routes.

 The new terminal buildings at Amsterdam Airport Schiphol opened in April 1967, and in 1968 the stretched Douglas DC-8-63 ("Super DC-8") entered service.
-With 244 seats, the Super DC-8 was the largest airliner in scheduled passenger service at the time.
-KLM was the first airline to put the higher-gross-weight Boeing 747-200B, powered by Pratt & Whitney JT9D engines, into service in February 1971; this began the airline's use of widebody jets.
+With 244 seats, the Super DC-8 was the largest airliner in scheduled passenger service at the time, although its size was surpassed by that of the Boeing 747 first flown in 1969.
+On 6 March 1967, KLM ordered the 747 as its first Boeing aircraft, which marked the beginning of its use of widebody aircraft and an improved relationship between the airline and Boeing since the 1939 crash of a Boeing 307 Stratoliner carrying KLM representatives on a demonstration flight.
+To negotiate for lower unit prices and form a maintenance pool for its 747 fleet, KLM formed the KSS maintenance consortium in 1969 with Scandinavian Airlines and Swissair.
+Despite showing initial interest in the prototype 747-100 variant, KLM instead acquired the higher-gross-weight 747-200B powered by Pratt & Whitney JT9D engines, becoming the first airline to put the type into service on 14 February 1971.
 In March 1971, KLM opened its current headquarters in Amstelveen.
-In 1972, it purchased the first of several McDonnell Douglas DC-10 aircraft—McDonnell Douglas's response to Boeing's 747.
+In 1972, it purchased the first of several McDonnell Douglas DC-10 aircraft—McDonnell Douglas's response to the 747.

 In 1973, Sergio Orlandini was appointed to succeed Gerrit van der Wal as president of KLM.
 At the time, KLM, as well as other airlines, had to deal with overcapacity.
 Orlandini proposed to convert KLM 747s to "combis" that could carry a combination of passengers and freight in a mixed configuration on the main deck of the aircraft.
-In November 1975, the first of these seven Boeing 747-200B Combi aircraft were added to the KLM fleet.
-The airline previously operated DC-8 passenger and freight combi aircraft as well and currently operates Boeing 747-400 combi aircraft.
+In November 1975, the first of these seven Boeing 747-200BM Combi aircraft were added to the KLM fleet.
+The airline previously operated DC-8 passenger and freight combi aircraft as well and later operated Boeing 747-400 combi aircraft.